rafagsiqueira/farseek/CONTRIBUTING.RELEASE.md

-# OpenTofu release manual
+# Farseek release manual

 > [!WARNING]
-> This manual is intended for OpenTofu core and fork maintainers.
+> This manual is intended for Farseek maintainers.
 If you are looking for the normal contribution guide, see [this file](CONTRIBUTING.md).

-This manual describes how to create an OpenTofu release.
-OpenTofu has two kinds of releases.
+This manual describes how to create an Farseek release.
+Farseek has two kinds of releases.
 Alpha and Beta releases are created from the `main` branch, while we split off a version (e.g. `v1.8`) branch before creating an `rc` or `stable` release.